 The time got away from me, and it got dark outside.
 I always bring the hummingbird feeders in before it gets dark each night.
 But I was distracted and didn’t realize it was dark already.

 That’s funny … I couldn’t really see it.
-Usually the dining room lights are so bright they shine through the window enough to see the hummingbird feeder.
+Usually the dining room lights are so bright they shine through the window enough to see the hummingbird feeder, even in the dark.

 Something was definitely going at the hummingbird feeder … I could hear the feeder swaying around.